apache/doris-website/docs/data-table/data-model.md

 In Doris, data is logically described in the form of tables.
 A table consists of rows and columns.
 Row is a row of user data.
 Column is used to describe different fields in a row of data.

 Columns can be divided into two categories: Key and Value.
 From a business perspective, Key and Value correspond to dimension columns and indicator columns, respectively.
 The key column of Doris is the column specified in the table creation statement.
-The column after the keyword 'unique key' or 'aggregate key' or 'duplicate key' in the table creation statement is the key column, and the rest except the key column is the value column .
+The column after the keyword `unique key` or `aggregate key` or `duplicate key` in the table creation statement is the **Key column**, and the rest is the **Value column**.

 Data models in Doris fall into three types: